Unless otherwise agreed upon, these are my general working practices and policies.

 I use Pro Tools to record and mix, and we can copy over all of the session files when my role in the project is over.
 If you need more than a simple file handoff - such as exporting multi-tracks or printing stems - I'm happy to assist, but I have to bill for my time.

-After finishing a project, I'll keep copies of the session files for a while, but I do not promise to back them up forever.
+After finishing a project, I will keep copies of the session files for a while, but I can't back them up forever.
 If you want to ensure that your session files are preserved, you need to to archive them on your own hard drive.

 It can take a while to copy session files.
-If we're backing everything up at the end of a project, you'll probably need to drop your hard drive off so I can let it copy overnight.
+When we're backing everything up at the end of a project, you will probably need to drop your hard drive off so I can let it copy overnight.

+Backup is important.
 While a project is in progress, I keep a working copy of the session files on one of my hard drives and back it up with Time Machine.
-When using a third-party studio, I try to leave a copy of anything we've recorded there on the local computer as a backup.
+When using a rented studio, I leave a copy of the session files on the local computer whenever possible, as a backup.